Chart Color Schemes

 Randwick's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-AreaSearch's assessment shows excellent health outcomes in Randwick.
+Health outcomes data shows excellent results for Randwick according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is exceptionally high at approximately 74% of the total population (22,517 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Approximately 74% of the total population (22,517 people) has private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.

-Mental health issues and asthma are the most common conditions, affecting 6.4% and 6.3% of residents respectively.
-A total of 77.3% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-The area has 14.6% of residents aged 65 and over (4,425 people).
-Health outcomes among seniors are strong and align with national rankings for the general population.
+The most common medical conditions are mental health issues affecting 6.4% of residents and asthma impacting 6.3%.
+77.3% of residents declare they are completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Randwick has 14.8% of residents aged 65 and over (4,486 people).
+Health outcomes among seniors are strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health